About Gwen and Ida:

 Theatre Bloom: "How prescient such a piece feels in our current political climate; how potent and important it is to experience such a piece of theatrical engagement, reminding us how women’s voices carry weight and importance."

 DC Theatre Scene: “While Numesthesia is, on its face, about the unexamined lives of numbers, its real value is in introducing us to a new way of looking at the world around us through another person’s very unique lens—which is the ideal to which all great theatre should strive.”
+5 Stars

-MD Theatre Guide: a fascinating, fast-moving look into one man’s way of seeing the world, that raises questions about differences in perception with humor and candor."
+MD Theatre Guide: "A fascinating, fast-moving look into one man’s way of seeing the world, that raises questions about differences in perception with humor and candor."

 DC Theatre Scene has this story about one of our performances and a rude cellphone.

 Washington Post: "He sees numbers as people.
 To him, 0 through 10 are specific characters he’s known his whole life."

 DC Theatre Scene: "Tears of sadness and anger and grief, yes, but mostly joy and gratitude." " The theater fills with energy from two talented performers operating in perfect sync."
 5 Stars

 DC Theatre Scene features a sneak peek of One Mutual Happiness."

 Rich O'Meara writes about his background and creative process in Bourgeon.